Bake Play Smile

 Note: Please scroll to the recipe card at the bottom for ingredient quantities and the full detailed method.

-• Baby beetroot - you can use tinned or jarred - just be sure it is drained and halved.
-Of course you can also use fresh beetroot that has been cooked, diced and cooled if you like.
+• Beetroot - you can use tinned or jarred baby beetroot - just be sure it is drained and halved.
+Of course, you can also use fresh beetroot cooked, diced and cooled if you like.

-• Soft feta - Danish feta that is smooth and soft works best in this recipe.
+• Feta - Danish feta that is smooth and soft works best in this recipe.

-• Fresh mint leaves - fresh mint is best.
+• Mint - fresh mint is best.
 Dried mint will not yield the same amount of flavour.

 Note: Please scroll to the recipe card at the bottom of the post for ingredient quantities and the full detailed method.